Solar panel car roofs: are they a good idea?

 Here’s a bit more about solar car manufacturers:

-Two car companies either produce or will soon produce electric cars with solar panel roofs that charge the vehicle battery to run the electric motor: Sono Motors and Lightyear Automotive.
+Two car companies will soon produce electric cars with solar panel roofs that charge the vehicle battery to run the electric motor: Sono Motors and Lightyear Automotive.

 In addition to the two companies above, Karma, Hyundai, and Toyota offer hybrid electric vehicles with embedded solar cells that make some small amount of electricity.
-Again, these cars aren’t what we’d call “solar powered.”
-For example, the Karma Revero has 200W of solar cells in its roof, which would require full sun for 105 hours to charge the car’s 21 kWh battery and drive 50 miles.
+Again, these cars aren’t what we’d call “solar-powered”.
+For example, the Karma Revero has 200W of solar cells on its roof, which would require full sun for 105 hours to charge the car’s 21 kWh battery and drive 50 miles.

 Most places around the country get about 5-6 hours of full sun equivalent per day, which means you could drive about 2.6 miles per day using just solar energy from the Revero’s rooftop solar cells.

-Sono Motors is currently offering its Sion electric vehicle for pre-order for 25,500 Euro (about $27,500), if you live in Europe.
-There’s no telling when it will come to America.
+Sono Motors is currently offering its Sion electric vehicle for pre-order for 28,500 Euro (about $32,350) if you live in Europe.
+There’s no telling when it will come to America, but the company claims production will begin in 2023.
 The car comes with a 35 kWh battery, capable of taking passengers an estimated 158 miles (255 km) per charge.

 Can the Sono Sion charge itself with solar power?